jilljenn/tryalgo.org/errata-en.md

 - page 143: the expression $\sum_{E_\ell}\ell$ should be instead $\sum \ell$, which stands for $\sum_{u\in U} \ell(u) + \sum_{v\in V} \ell(v)$.

+- page 213: Indeed, an integer y can be written -> any composite integer y

 - page 240, last line: suffix of t begn inning -> beginning